stefania-v/integration-contract-validator/README.md

 - Detects integration issues earlier in the lifecycle
 - Reduces friction between technical and non-technical stakeholders
 - Bridges schema-level validation and delivery decisions
 - Makes integration validation outputs accessible
-- Supports QA, developers, and business analysts alike

 It reflects a delivery-oriented mindset: not only validating contracts, but improving clarity and collaboration.